o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

 ## Introduction

 This tutorial will link all the relevant documentation to provide you with a detailed guide on getting started with creating multiplayer components.
+By the end of this tutorial you will learn how to create a new network component that has a network property and a remote procedure call.

-Our starting base will be O3DE MultiplayerSample project.
+Our starting base will be the O3DE MultiplayerSample project.
 You can find the instructions on how to build and run it here: https://github.com/o3de/o3de-multiplayersample/blob/development/README.md